 The State needs to implement centralized monitoring controls to ensure it draws federal funds in reimbursement of program costs at the appropriate time.
-In some instances, funds are drawn too quickly causing the State to pay interest to the federal government.
-In other instances, the State does not draw cash quickly enough which adversely impacts its own cash management.
+In most instances, the State does not draw cash quickly enough which adversely impacts its own cash management.